jarlandi/sna/README.md

 `git pull`

-Other options are 1) downloading a zip file including all the repository, and 2) for a single file, show the raw version in your web browser and copy/paste the text.
+Other options to downdload files are 1) downloading a zip file including all the repository, and 2) for a single file, show the raw version in your web browser and copy/paste the text.
 You can find the corresponding buttons in the git web pages.